wustlcse237sp20/project-pong-command-line-edition/README.md

 ***1. Iteration 1***
 - As a bored quarantined person, I want to play a fun infinite game of pong.
 (Complete)
 - As a player, I want to play a game of pong against an AI to make the game more interesting.
 (Complete)
-- As a player, I want to be able to play against (and beat my friends), in some head to head to player pong.
+- As a player, I want to be able to play against (and beat my friends), in some head to head two player pong.
 (Complete)
 - As a player, I want to be able to launch any of the three gamemodes from command line.
 (Complete)

 ***2. Iteration 2***